 The Pioneer Stainless Steel Fountain solves that issue.
-Not only will the steel design reduce bacteria, but the basin and top flow pieces are dishwasher safe, further preventing bacteria and calcium build-up.
+Not only will the steel design reduce bacteria, the basin and top flow pieces are dishwasher safe, further preventing bacteria and calcium build-up.

-Although fountains will be a cleaner and safer option than your usual water bowl, the fountains do need to be cleaned routinely to keep them in good condition.
-Here are a few tips for prolonging the life of your cat water fountain:
+Although fountains will be a cleaner and safer option than your usual cat water bowl, the fountains do need to be cleaned routinely to keep them in good condition.
+Here are a few tips for prolonging the life of your best cat water fountain:

 - Replace the filter every 4-6 weeks to ensure that the carbon can remove impurities in our tap water.

 - The motor easily comes apart to remove hair and debris that gets caught in the grated intake.
 Pull out the impeller and rinse it off each time you clean the fountain.
 A clean impeller will keep your motor running longer.

 - Avoid using detergents and soaps to clean the filter.
 Instead, use a diluted vinegar and water solution.
 White or Apple Cider Vinegar will break down calcium build-up and sanitize the basin.

 - Never let your motor run dry.
 You may not have to fill the bowl as often, but you should be checking it daily to make sure it's not getting low.
 The motors are designed to run with water, so running is dry can damage the motor.

 - Although the cords and motor are sealed to prevent water from touching any electrical parts, it's still safest to use the "U loop" method for the cord.
 Make sure that the cord loops down to make a U shape, preventing water from running to the plug and socket.

 Ready to upgrade?
 Your cat will thank you!